A combinatorial approach to counting primitive periodic and primitive pseudo orbits on circulant graphs: Graph Theory and Directed Circulant Graphs

 The \textit{incoming degree} $D_v^{in}$ of a vertex $v \in \mathscr{V}$ is the number of incoming bonds at $v$ and the \textit{outgoing degree} $D_v^{out}$ of $v$ is the number of outgoing bonds at $v$.
 The \textit{degree} $D_v$ of $v$ is the sum of the incoming and outgoing degrees of $v$.
 A graph is \textit{$k$-regular} if every vertex $v \in \mathscr{V}$ has degree $D_v=k$.
 In this paper, we are particularly concerned with 4-regular directed graphs such that $D_v^{in}=D_v^{out}=2$ for all $v \in \mathscr{V}$.

 The \textit{adjacency matrix} of a graph $\mathcal{G}$ is a square matrix $A$ whose rows and columns are indexed by the vertices, $i,j=0,1,\dots,n-1$, such that $A_{i,j}$ is equal to the number of edges from vertex $i$ to vertex $j$.
+As we are ignoring graphs with loops and multiple bonds with the same direction between any pair of vertices, all entries of our adjacency matrices will have only zeroes and ones as entries, and will have only zeroes along the diagonal.
 The adjacency matrix of an undirected graph is symmetric ($A_{i,j}=A_{j,i}$).
 The adjacency matrix of a directed graph need not be symmetric.

 A square matrix is \textit{circulant} if $A_{i,j} = A_{i+1, j+1}$, where $n$ is the number of rows or columns in the matrix, and the indices are taken mod $n$.
 In other words, $A$ is defined by a row vector, the first row, and the elements of each subsequent row are a cyclic shift one entry to the right.
-A \textit{(directed) circulant graph} is a (directed) graph whose adjacency matrix is circulant.
-The adjacency matrix of the graph in figure \ref{fig:graph1},
+The adjacency matrix of the directed graph in figure \ref{fig:graph1},